Skip to main content

 Rule 3301-101-03 | Eligibility to receive a scholarship.

-(A) A child shall meet the following conditions to be eligible to participate in the scholarship program:
+(A) In accordance with section 3301.51 of the Revised Code, a child will meet the following conditions to be eligible to participate in the scholarship program:

-(1) The child shall be at least five years of age and less than twenty-two years of age at the beginning of the school year for which the scholarship is sought;
+(1) The child will be at least five years of age and less than twenty-two years of age at the beginning of the school year for which the scholarship is sought;

 (2) The school district in which the child is entitled to attend school, or the child's school district of residence, if different, has identified the child as a child with a disability under 20 U.S.C.
 1401(3) and division (A) of section 3323.01 of the Revised Code;